jupyter-server/fps/fps/testing/README.md

 ## How to test a `FPS` server?

 FPS testing relies on `pytest` and uses extensively its [fixtures](https://docs.pytest.org/en/6.2.x/fixture.html).
+It also uses `fastAPI` testing utilities.

 ### Testing an app